pdb-94/miguel/README.md

 #### System components
 MiGUEL features the following system components.
 Each component can be added to the Environment by using a different function.
-The list displays the system components and the function to add the component to the Environment.
+The list displays the system components and the functions to add the components to the Environment.
 |System component|Function|
 |-|-|
 |Load|.add_load|